 - Elliot Gould then opens the show with a song and dance called The Castration Walk with Belushi and Murray as background singers and dancers.

 - The Coneheads then returned to deal with the phone company to get 35 lines installed in their house.
 Of course, Gould as the phone guy gets to witness the bizarro lives of these aliens.

 - The McGarrigle Sisters perform the song Kiss and Say Goodbye.

-- You've Come a Long Way Buddy, was a sketch about a men's show talking about men's rights much the way the worried man of today would satire the feminist movement.
+- You've Come a Long Way, Buddy was a sketch about a men's show talking about men's rights much the way the worried man of today would satire the feminist movement.

 - Once again, Jane Curtin does the news.
 I like it much better when she jumps right in over her trying the Chevy Chase technique of starting in the middle of a separate off-camera conversation.
 Bill Murray then does a segment on a porn shop, strongly laced with sexual innuendo.
-By the time he's done with his story he can't stand because of his boner.
+By the time he's done with his story, he can't stand because of his boner.
 He then joins Jane to read a few other stories which felt like they were testing him out for the role since he still seems to be struggling to find his fit in the show being that he's only been there half the season.
-Belushi then came in as the weatherman who started out doing a weather report aimed at shut-ins that built to a gigantic rant about people from India not eating cows before falling to the ground in the funnies pratfall of the season.
+Belushi then came in as the weatherman who started out doing a weather report aimed at shut-ins that built to a huge rant about people from India not eating cows before falling to the ground in the funnies pratfall of the season.

 - Bill Murray then plays his crappy lounge singer who works his ass off to entertain only to annoy the audience of drunks that just want to be left alone with their beverages.